Hedgehog Friendly Campus

 The UK’s favourite mammal (RSPB 2016 survey) is in trouble.
 Since 2000 hedgehog numbers have declined by up to 50%.
 The Hedgehog is now classified as vulnerable in the UK.
 Habitat loss, predation, lack of food, injuries and habitat fragmentation have all played a part in this decline.
 An estimated 230,000 deaths are caused each year on the road.
 The national population is now only 1 million or less.

-It is clear that without urgent intervention, this biological indicator species could become extinct within the UK.
+Without urgent intervention, this biological indicator species could become extinct within the UK.
 But there is hope, a number of initiatives have gained traction around the country and as individuals we too can take simple steps to bring the hedgehog back into our lives.

 Hedgehog Campuses